k-kinzal/dgeni-markdown-example/docs/ngAnimate/index.md

 Staggering animations work by default in ngRepeat (so long as the CSS class is defined).
 Outside of ngRepeat, to use staggering animations on your own, they can be triggered by firing multiple calls to the same event on $animate.
 However, the restrictions surrounding this are that each of the elements must have the same CSS className value as well as the same parent element.
-A stagger operation will also be reset if more than 10ms has passed after the last animation has been fired.
+A stagger operation will also be reset if one or more animation frames have passed since the multiple calls to `$animate` were fired.

 The following code will issue the **ng-leave-stagger** event on the element provided: